orionriker/EmailXtract/README.md

+> **Warning** **[!]
+Legal Disclaimer:**<br>
+> EmailXtract is intended for ethical security research and vulnerability assessment purposes only.
+Using EmailXtract to attack targets without explicit mutual consent is illegal and strictly prohibited.
+End users are solely responsible for complying with all relevant laws and regulations.
+The developer(s) assume no liability for misuse or damage caused by EmailXtract.
+Use responsibly and lawfully.

 # EmailXtract
 This Python script is designed for fast, efficient email scraping from websites.
 It offers a range of features, including proxy support for enhanced privacy, a CloudFlare email protection bypass function, Scraped emails will be stored in a "scraped_emails.txt" file and displayed on the console.
 Additionally, users have the option to enable or disable redirects when making requests to the specified URL.

-**[!]
-Legal Disclaimer: EmailXtract is intended for ethical security research and vulnerability assessment purposes only.
-Using EmailXtract to attack targets without explicit mutual consent is illegal and strictly prohibited.
-End users are solely responsible for complying with all relevant laws and regulations.
-The developer(s) assume no liability for misuse or damage caused by EmailXtract.
-Use responsibly and lawfully.**
 <br>
 <br>
 <br>